All Family Law, All Around Georgia, All Around the WorldSM

 One important factor to also consider is each parent’s ability to communicate with the other.
 Special needs children require the support of both parents to ensure that they receive the quality care and services they need to thrive.
 This is perhaps never more important than in the time directly following a divorce or separation.
 An attorney who is experienced and skilled in Georgia family law matters can assess your situation and offer experienced guidance.

-Child Support And Special Needs Children
+Child Support and Long-Term Care for Special Needs Children

 Work With An Attorney Who Understands What Special Needs Children Need